pinnet/sublink/README.md

 # sublink

-Subtitle Link java-script subtitles with a glossary of hyperlinks for content providers
+Subtitle Link java-script subtitles for your videos with a glossary of hyperlinks for content providers

 How to use: